peter-kwan/praetorian-cli/docs/configure.md

 multiple access credentials into a single keychain file.

 The `configure` command operates in an "upsert" manner with the profiles, including the default "United States" profile.
-So, when you run `configure` and provide a existing profile name, it will update the fields in that profile.
-When you provide a new profile name, it will add a new section for it.
+So, when you run `configure` and provide an existing profile name, it will update the fields in that profile.
+When you provide a new profile name, it will add a new section for the profile, without affecting other profiles.

 ## Authentication in organizations that use SSO